 Seamless integration is achieved using middleway or APIs that bridge AI capabilities with existing security tools.
-For example, incorporating an AI-based anomaly detection module into a legacy intrusion detection system (IDS) can significantly enhance the system's efficiency (Chen et al., 2018).
+For example, incorporating an AI-based anomaly detection module into a legacy intrusion detection system (IDS) can significantly enhance the system's efficiency [6].